buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.5.91 =
+* Enhancement: Activity - Made small UI adjustments to the new activity pop-up modal

 = 2.5.90 =
 * Bug: Activity - Creating a new post was highlighting the recent media file button that was used in a previous post
 * Bug: Activity - When selecting a single image from a post that had a multiple image uploads to pin then this would not work